frederik-jatzkowski/cantor/README.md

 The `cantor` package is the most comprehensive toolkit for set operations for the Go Programming Language.

-The `cantor` package stands out for its implementation of set theory concepts in a way that is both accessible and powerful, providing developers with the tools needed to handle complex data structures and operations efficiently.
-Whether for managing and combining collections of data, performing complex set operations, or implementing business logic that requires dynamic data views, `cantor` offers a robust solution.

 Features:

 - **Basic and Advanced Set Operations**: